barang-mudo/DEVBM-imagekosong/README.md

 ### 6. like as my configure of images you can try run on the browser test that url

-    * http://localhost:81/              --> view phpinfo / index.php of www folder
+    * http://localhost:81/              --> index.php of www folder
-    * http://localhost:81/dashboard     --> example site on my Images
-    * http://localhost:85/              --> phpmyadmin web acces  pages

 ___
 ___